silvia-odwyer/isotope-agents/README.md

 ## How Do I Get My Website?
 There are different ways to generate sites:

 1. **🌐 Web interface**: Can be useful if you'd like to preview the results from the comfort of your web browser.
+See the links below.
 2. **Open an issue**: Just open an issue here with a link to your repo and the template you'd like
 3. **💻Command-line (coming soon)**: I am working on a command-line tool, which you can use to locally spin up your documentation and landing page sites.